 As America's sensitivity to the needs of all its citizens matures, the demand for professionally trained, direct support professionals continues to increase.
-The Human Services program was developed by NHCTC and area service providers to meet that demand.
+The Human Services (HS) certificates were developed by MCC and area service providers to meet that demand.